Triumphs and unfinished business: SEC Chair Gary Gensler's first three years

 Along with his concerns about markets, Gensler arrived at the SEC full of suspicion about the multi-trillion dollar market for cryptocurrencies and other digital assets.
 His doubts were shown to be well-grounded with the spectacular collapse of the offshore crypto exchange FTX in November 2022.

-Meanwhile, Gensler is one among many regulators trying to come to grips with the latest technological craze to capture the world's attention.
-The release of the large language model ChatGPT in late 2022 was followed quickly by anxieties about how artificial intelligence, machine learning and similar innovations could change markets in irrevocable and unpredictable ways.
+Meanwhile, Gensler has also been one among many regulators trying to come to grips with the latest technological craze to capture the world's attention.
+The release of the large language model ChatGPT in late 2022 was followed quickly by anxieties about how artificial intelligence, machine learning and similar innovations might change markets in irrevocable and unpredictable ways.

 Gensler has responded to all this with perhaps the most extensive regulatory agenda put forward by an SEC chair in recent memory.
 By the SEC's own count, he had more than 50 items on his original to-do list.